whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 ### Backend

-- [ ] Whist browser successfully launches & autoupdates
+- [ ] Going to Google Maps correctly shows the user's approximate location
-- [ ] All local browser functionalities work as expected, without cloud tabs
+- [ ] User's local settings for language, dark mode, DPI, keyboard repeat, etc. are properly set

-- [ ] The `<whist>` HTML tag is successfully injected and cloud tabs render properly
+- [ ] Startup time for Whist is <10 seconds
-- [ ] Enabling multiple cloud tabs concurrently work as expected
+- [ ] Typing "where am I" in Google shows that I'm connected to the closest datacenter
-- [ ] All browser functionalities (scroll, pinch, zoom, file drag/upload/download, etc.) work as expected
+- [ ] User sessions are successfully stored across Whist sessions